OWASP/CheatSheetSeries/cheatsheets/Abuse_Case_Cheat_Sheet.md

 # Introduction

-Often when the security level of an application is mentioned in requirements, the following *expressions* are meet:
+Often when the security level of an application is mentioned in requirements, the following *expressions* are met:

 - *The application must be secure*.
 - *The application must defend against all attacks targeting this category of application*.
 - *The application must defend against attacks from the OWASP TOP 10*
 - ...

-These security requirements are too generic and useless for a development team...
+These security requirements are too generic, and thus useless for a development team...

-To build a secure application, from an pragmatic point of view, it is important to identify the attacks which the application must defend against according to its business and technical context.
+In order to build a secure application, from an pragmatic point of view, it is important to identify the attacks which the application must defend against, according to its business and technical context.

 # Objective

-The objective of this cheat sheet is to provide a explanation about what an **Abuse Case** is, why abuse cases are important when considering the security of an application and, finally, to provide a proposal for a pragmatic approach to built a list of abuse cases and track them for every feature planned to be implemented as part of an application whatever project mode used (waterfall or agile).
+The objective of this cheat sheet is to provide an explanation of about what an **Abuse Case** is, why abuse cases are important when considering the security of an application, and further finally, to provide a proposal for a pragmatic approach to builing  a list of abuse cases and tracking them for every feature planned for implementation as part of an application.
+The cheat sheet may be used for this purpose regardless of the project methodology used (waterfall or agile).

 **Important note about this Cheat Sheet:**

 ```
 The main objective is to provide a pragmatic approach in order to allow a company or a project team
 to start building and handling the list of abuse cases and then customize the elements
 proposed to its context/culture in order to, finally, build its own method.

-This cheat sheet can be seen like a getting started tutorial.
+This cheat sheet can be seen as a getting-started tutorial.
 ```

 # Context & approach